89th Annual Pemberville Fair Flower Show

 Section I – Floor Design

-109. Farmers Market.
-A planted container with flowers, herbs, and/or vegetables, exhibited in a clean container 14” in diameter or less.
-Must be planted before July 1, 2017.
+110. Parsley, Sage, Rosemary and Thyme.
+A planted container with herbs, flowers permitted, exhibited in a clean container 14” in diameter or less.
+Must be planted before July 1, 2018.

 Section J – Six Invitational Niches (24 inches wide, 30 inches high and 16 inches across- black background furnished)